-The online spreadsheets also include embark profile suggestions, a complete example embark profile, and a convenient checklist from which you can copy the quickfort commands.
+The online spreadsheets also include embark profile suggestions, a complete example embark profile, and a convenient checklist that you can use to track your progress.

 If you like, you can download a fully built Dreamfort-based fort from dffd, load it, and explore it interactively.